Genomic Data Scientist (we have office locations in Cambridge, Leeds & London)

 Responsibilities

-Preparing data for downstream analysis, e.g. quality control, functional annotation, aggregation, and harmonisation across different datasets.
+Preparing data for downstream analysis, e.g. through quality control, functional annotation, aggregation, harmonisation across different datasets.

 Planning and supporting analyses to meet project objectives with internal teams and external stakeholders.
-Providing support to internal teams and collaborators and acting as the reference for genomic datasets and analytical approaches.
+Providing support to internal teams and collaborators and being the point of reference for genomic datasets and analytical approaches.

 Performing custom computational analyses on whole genome sequencing and other omics data, such as GWAS, aggregate variant testing, meta‑analysis, differential abundance, fine‑mapping and MR.

-Researching scientific literature to identify new processing and analysis approaches for genomics and multi-omics data, benchmarking and improving tools.
+Researching the scientific literature, identifying new approaches to processing and analysis of genomics and multi‑omics data, benchmarking and improving tools.

 Contributing to the publication and dissemination of findings via scientific papers, white papers and conference presentations.